CalebClauson/file-intelligence/README.md

 ## Development Approach

 This project is being developed alongside my reading of *Clean Code* by Robert C. Martin, with a focus on clear naming, single-responsibility functions, and incremental refactoring.
+Additionally working to

 ## Current Features